I just lovingly placed every paper related to my student loans in the recycling bin. They are paid off.

 Different scholarships and fellowships skew for various criteria.
 Some are place-based (for, say, residents of a particular US state).
 Some are diversity-based, with desire to support people of certain demographics such as immigrant ethnicities or a populace that they view as under-represented in higher education.
 The American Assn of University Women (AAUW) likes to support young women going into STEM fields and older women returning to school after a break for child-rearing or other work.
 One reason I think the Cal Grad people chose me is that I am the first person in my family to go to college.
 Be sure to apply for the ones whose criteria relate specifically to you: the odds are better, since the pool of applicants will be smaller.

-Incremental additions directly applied to the principle pay off.
+Incremental additions directly applied to the principal pay off.
 I never paid huge amounts each month, never more than I could afford, and yet now the loan is GONE!!!

 It’s a good idea to consult with a representative of the loan company to determine how much extra principle to pay each month in order to get that amount down, based on your own means and comfort level.
 This can be complex to figure out on your own, as their calculations of interest vary from day to day.